What gun control proposals will the U.S. House consider? Here’s the list - NewsBreak

 The package, named the Protecting Our Kids Act , is made up of eight bills related to gun control, all first introduced in 2021 by Democratic lawmakers.
 Only one had any Republican co-sponsors, and it’s unlikely the package will find much GOP support.

-Mass shootings this month in Buffalo, New York and Uvalde, Texas have propelled the White House and Democrats to push for some type of gun control legislation.
+Horrific mass shootings this month in Buffalo, New York, and Uvalde, Texas, have propelled the White House and Democrats to push for some type of gun control legislation.
 While this package will likely pass the House, it’s expected to go nowhere in the evenly divided Senate.
 A small group of bipartisan senators is working on some type of gun control legislation, but no bill has been unveiled.

 None of the bills to be debated in the House would ban assault-style weapons, which were used in the New York and Texas shootings.
 One measure does bar the purchase of certain semiautomatic rifles by anyone under the age of 21.
 Others deal with gun trafficking, gun storage and so-called ghost guns.